EU residence permit (P-EU)

 - Your residence permit is valid when you apply for the EU residence permit.

 - You have sufficient financial resources for living in Finland.

 Calculation of the required five-year period

-The Finnish Immigration Service can only grant you an EU residence permit if you have the grounds and meet the requirements for a continuous residence permit (the A permit).
-In most cases, your grounds for a permanent residence permit are the same on which you received your previous, continuous residence permit.
+In order to get an EU residence permit, you must have the grounds for and meet the requirements for a continuous residence permit (an A permit).
+In most cases, your grounds are the same as they were for your previous, continuous residence permit.

 You may be refused an EU residence permit if you have committed crimes.